 Three gene discovery may lead to new breast cancer treatments.
 4th May 2011.
 Kraft, Sy.

+Oestrogen receptors and breast cancer.
 Elledge, Richard M. Osborne, C Kent.
 University of Texas Health Science Center, San Antonio, TX 78284-7884, USA.

 ESR1 is co-expressed with closely adjacent uncharacterized genes spanning a breast cancer susceptibility locus at 6q25.1.
 Anita K. Dunbier, Helen Anderson, Zara Ghazoui,Elena Lopez-Knowles, Sunil Pancholi, Ricardo Ribas,Suzanne Drury, Kally Sidhu, Alexandra Leary, Lesley-Ann Martin, Mitch Dowsett.
 May 12th, 2011.
 London, United Kingdom.